-- of living in Albuquerque, NM (which holds 25% of the state’s population) is 5% below the national average.
+- The cost of living in Albuquerque, NM is 5% below the national average.

 - New Mexico offers a variety of different activities that can please any appetite: mountain bike, hike, ski, or snowboard.

-- Taos, New Mexico was recently ranked as the top trending ski destination in the U.S.14, and No. 8 of “The 25 Coolest Towns in America.”15),
+- Taos, New Mexico was recently ranked as the top trending ski destination in the U.S.14, and No. 8 of “The 25 Coolest Towns in America.”

 - Travelocity named Albuquerque as the one of the top 10 beer cities in the United States.

-- The most famous festival is Albuquerque International Balloon Fiesta wherein hundreds of hot air balloons scatter throughout the sky.
+- Albuquerque is famous for the International Balloon Fiesta where hundreds of hot air balloons fill the sky each October.

 - The Albuquerque International Sunport provides nonstop service to 24 cities daily via nine commercial carriers, making access to funding markets with little difficulty.